Hitting the Wall ... of Self, and

 distributed to the heart, making it possible for our picture

-machine can see the insides of your heart.
-One
+machine to see the insides of your heart.
+One injection,

-injection, two injection (the radium die) and then low and
+two injection (the radium die) and then low and behold

-behold magically both side-effects that had been explained as
+magically both side-effects that had been explained as not

 injections prepared, so that when asked if I was suffering, I